-We go through project after project here at the nursery.
-The creative force is STRONG in us!
-We had already been making concrete pots, so we had a little experience and lots of concrete.
+I go through project after project here at the nursery.
+The creative force is STRONG!
+I had already been making concrete pots, so I had some experience and lots of concrete.
 When the fairy obsession hit, there was no way around trying a few concrete fairy houses.
-We experimented, unsuccessfully with wooden forms, but foam won first prize for making forms.
+Foam won first prize for making forms.
 It was more crafty than constructive, so that was a major plus. (hint, pull out your hot glue gun)

-First I cut 3″ strips of black foam.
-Luckily we had some 6mm thick foam here for other projects.
-You can get foam sheets at Walmart or dollar tree.
-If they’re too thin you might try to glue some pieces together to get the thickness and rigidity you need to keep the walls straight.
+First I cut 3″ wide strips of foam.
+I eyeballed the length.
+I bought high density black foam at least 6mm thick.
+If you’re building larger houses, you might also glue your strips double thick to get the rigidity you need to keep the walls straight.
 Foam was important because it holds concrete nicely, and it bends without tearing so you can get your house OUT of the form after it sets.

 You’ll be thrilled at how easy creating a concrete form turns out to be.
 I found an old board as a base.
-I grabbed my 3″ foam strips and hot glued them on their side to the shape and size that I wanted my house to be.
-Easy peasy.
+I grabbed my 3″ foam strips and hot glued them, on their side, to the shape and size that I wanted my house to be.
+It was SO easy.
 You’ll have dozens of them before you know it.

-For doors and windows, I cut out foam into squares and glued them to the board, inside the form.
-I poured some pea gravel into the bottom of my form for a stone wall look.
+For door and windows, I cut the foam into squares and glued them to the board, inside the form.
+I wanted deeper windows and doors, so I stacked and glued two pieces together to get the thickness I wanted.
+I poured a thin layer of pea gravel into the bottom of my form for a stone wall.
 Then, I mixed and poured the concrete into my form.
 Let it set up completely before taking it out.
 The concrete will usually pull the door and window foam out with it.
 Simply peel them out and stick them back in the form.